Young Researchers in Archaeometry 2025

 16:00 – 18:00 Guided tour in the Hungarian National Museum

-09:00 – 11:30 Visit at the Budapest Neutron Centre or HUN-REN RCH Institute of Archaeogenomics (with 30 minutes lectures)
+09:00 – 11:30 Visit at the Budapest Neutron Centre or ELTE RCH Institute of Archaeogenomics (with 30 minutes lectures)

 11:30 – 13:00 Lunch break